chermehdi/chermehdi-blog/content/posts/dd-chronicles/kv/kv-architecture-protocol.md

 title = "Distributed systems chronicles: Key value store (1) - Architecture and Protocol" date = 2021-02-28
 author = "Mehdi Cheracher"
-tags = ["distributed-systems", "architecture", "rust"] keywords = ["distributed-systems", "architecture", "key-value-store"] description = "The first post of the _Distributed systems chronicles series_ with a description of the architecture and communication protocol of a distributed key-value store" showFullContent = false
+tags = ["ds-chronicles", "distributed-systems", "architecture", "rust"] keywords = ["distributed-systems", "architecture", "key-value-store"] description = "The first post of the _Distributed systems chronicles series_ with a description of the architecture and communication protocol of a distributed key-value store" showFullContent = false